FerrisChi/FreeTravelPro-RecommendationSystem-CDK/README.md

 Since these resources are created after the deployment of the solution from CDK, it is not possible to specify their ARNs.

-Furthermore, you can find the [Near real time recommendations - Blog.postman_collection.json](Near%20real%20time%20recommendations%20-%20Blog.postman_collection.json)  collection attached to the root directory to make the API calls.
+Furthermore, you can find the `recommend.postman_collection.json` or `commands.sh` collection attached to the `assets/` directory to make the API calls.

 ### 2.2 Solution Version